metaDMG-dev/metaDMG-core/docs/source/command-line-interface.md

   - `--lca-rank`: The LCA rank used in ngsLCA.
 Can be either `family`, `genus`, `species` or `""` (everything).
 Default is `""`.

 - Flags:
-  - `--custom-database`: Flag.
-Using a custom database or the NCBI.
+  - `--custom-database`: Using a custom database or the NCBI.
 If NCBI, automatically corrects for a couple of bad taxa.
 Default is False.

 #### General

 - Options:
-  - `--damage-mode`: The damage mode.
-Use `LCA` unless you know what you are doing.
-  - `--max-position`: Maximum position in the sequence to include.
-Default is (+/-) 15 (forward/reverse).
   - `--output-dir`: Path where the generated output files and folders are stored.
 Default: `./data/`.
   - `--config-path`: The name of the generated config file.
 Default: `config.yaml`.
+  - `--metaDMG-cpp`: The command needed to run the `metaDMG-cpp` program.
+  - `--max-position`: Maximum position in the sequence to include.
+Default is (+/-) 15 (forward/reverse).
   - `--parallel-samples`: The number of samples to run in parallel.
 Default is running in seriel.
   - `--cores-per-sample`: Number of cores to use pr. sample.
 Do not change unless you know what you are doing.
   - `--sample-prefix`: Prefix for the sample names.
   - `--sample-suffix`: Suffix for the sample names.
   - `--weight-type`: Method for calculating weights.
 Default is 1.
+Do not change unless you know what you are doing.

 - Flags:
   - `--forward-only`: Only fit the forward strand.